yapjoonsiong/tp/docs/DeveloperGuide.md

 2. No save file exists
     1. Prerequisites: Make sure the data folder does not exist/is deleted from the folder containing the JAR file.
     2. Run the application as stated in `Launch`
-    3. Expected: Application starts with an empty template and shows the following message
+    3. Expected: Application starts with an empty template and shows the following message:
        ```
        No save file found, starting with an empty template
        Welcome to NoCap